Nick Madrigal Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.73 team ERA that ranks first among all MLB pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to surrender 140 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- The Blue Jays rank 18th in baseball in home runs surrendered (143 total, 1.2 per game).

-- Berrios (9-7) is looking for his 10th victory when he takes the mound for the Blue Jays in his 24th start of the season.
-He has a 3.38 ERA in 136 2/3 innings pitched, with 129 strikeouts.
+- Ryu (0-1) makes the start for the Blue Jays, his third of the season.

 © 2023 Data Skrive.
 All rights reserved.